Mitchellhum/Glacify/doc/getting_started.rst

             return expression, error

-If the data were to have last names that are not 'Hummel', the validator will throw a GlacierValidationException, which will look like this:
+If the data were to have last names that are not 'Hummel', the validator will throw a GlacifyValidationException, which will look like this:

 .. code-block:: python